sfxcode/formkit-primevue/README.md

 # Formkit - Primevue

-PrimeVue based formkit inputs for using [FormKit](https://formkit.com/) with the [PrimeVue UI Framework](https://www.primefaces.org/primevue/#/).
+PrimeVue based [FormKit Inputs](https://sfxcode.github.io/formkit-primevue/guide/inputs.html) for using [FormKit](https://formkit.com/) with the [PrimeVue UI Framework](https://www.primefaces.org/primevue/#/).

 Main focus of this project is to provide configuration based forms with validation.

+In addition, you can use the same pattern for **data output** from **schema** using [PrimeOutputs](https://sfxcode.github.io/formkit-primevue/guide/outputs.html).

 ## PrimeVue Versions

-Actual PrimeVue Version in the main branch is *4.x.*
+Actual PrimeVue Version of the main branch is *4.x.*

-PrimeVue 3 is in the prime3 branch.
+PrimeVue 3 is in the prime3 branch, but future development will only focus on PrimeVue 4

 ## Docs